 I wanted to use thin (3/128″, 0.6 mm) knife cut marquetry veneer to finish the guitar body as Brian May did.
 However, I found it difficult to obtain quarter cut mahogany veneer sheet in sufficient width to cover the guitar body with some overlap to allow for shrinkage and trimming.
 Therefore I had to take my chances with crown cut veneer and hope that I could find some with sections of quasi linear grain.
-I do not find cathedral type features in the veneer appealing from an aesthetic perspective.
+I do not find cathedral type features in the veneer aesthetically appealing.
 I also do not find finishes with highly uniform, linear grain or obvious stripes/banding as displayed in sapele veneer appealing either.
 The former look too ‘perfect’ to me and neither are really representative of the original Brian May Red Special.

 I bought two sheets of crown cut South American Swietenia macrophylla veneer sourced from Exotic Hardwoods (Timberline) in Essex who also supplied the spruce tonewood I used for the blockboard.
 I was able to review a picture of the actual veneer on line before committing to buy and see that the 2900 mm long x 360 mm wide sheets had at least one substantial region with reasonably linear grain.
 Buying two sheets at once was an insurance policy against errors or damage but also allowed me to use the same section from each sheet on the upper and lower of the guitar body.